 As a watchdog they are excellent.
 They will immediately alert you to visitors and strange sounds.
 When you are not home he will probably greet the burglar and let him have his way with your property.
 But when you are home it is a completely different story.

 These dogs need to be socialized at an early age and the socialization must continue throughout his life.
-He needs to be exposed to many people and animals as well as sights, sounds, and events.
+He needs to be exposed to many different people and animals as well as sights, sounds, and events.
 Good socialization skills will help in preventing this type of dog seeing other animals in the home and around the neighborhood as potential game.

 The Harrier Hound is generally a very healthy type of dog breed.
 However, just like all breeds, they can be prone to certain health conditions.
-The most noticeable being hip dysplasia which is a heritable condition in which the thighbone does not fit tightly within the hip-joint.
+The most noticeable being hip dysplasia which is a heritable condition in which the thighbone does not fit tightly within the hip joint.
 This condition may cause pain in the animal as well as lameness in the rear legs.
 As the animal ages this may develop into severe arthritis.

 When choosing a Harrier as your companion it is best to go to a recognized breeder.
 Animals from breeders are usually screened against any inheritable conditions.
-Breeders will also give proof of medical screening when asked which should help to place you at ease as this indicates that the animal is less susceptible to developing hip dysplasia later in life.
+Breeders will also provide proof of medical screening when asked which should help to place you at ease as this indicates that the animal is less susceptible to developing hip dysplasia later in life.
 It is not, however, a 100% guarantee against the condition.
 Animals can also acquire the condition through their environment and living conditions, as well as through a high-calorie diet and injuries to the back legs.

-It is also a good idea to get an animal which has had their eyes and sight screened against potential hereditary visual conditions.
+It is also a good idea to obtain an animal which has had their eyes and sight screened against potential hereditary visual conditions.
 Although the Harrier is not a high-risk animal for eye conditions there are some conditions of the eye which can be inherited in all breeds.

 Caring for the Harrier Hound

-Being an active animal with a lot of stamina these dogs need a lot of exercise every day.
+Being an active animal with a lot of stamina these dogs require a lot of exercise every day.
 A lack of exercise in these dogs causes them to become destructive to property.
 A large fenced-in yard is best for these animals as they will have plenty of room to run and burn off their excess energy.
-It is important that the fence also go underground so they will not dig under it and be high enough so that they can't jump over it either.
+It is important that the fence also go underground so they will not dig under it and also be high enough so that they can't jump over it either.
 They are not recommended for apartments.